- Are mice invading your home?

 - If the traps alone don’t work, try bait stations.

-- Experiment with natural methods like peppermint oil or moth balls.
+- Experiment with natural methods like peppermint oil or kitty litter.

 - Hire an exterminator & let someone else do the dirty work.

 - Take precautions to prevent the mice from returning.